Universal Data Sharing Agreement

 6.2 Limitation of Liability.
 Unless otherwise agreed upon by the Parties in writing, the limitation of liability provision set forth in the Developer Terms or any other agreement between the Parties will govern this Universal Data Sharing Agreement.

 6.3 Priority of Agreements.
 This Universal Data Sharing Agreement will govern the treatment of Student Data in order to comply with Privacy Laws.
-In the event there is conflict between the terms of this Universal Data Sharing Agreement and the Developer Terms or other document, bid, RFP, or writing, the terms of this Universal Data Sharing Agreement will govern and take precedence to the extent of the conflict.
-Except as described in this paragraph herein, all other provisions of the Agreement will remain in effect including provisions establishing governing law and venue in the Developer Terms or any other agreement between the Parties, which the Parties mutually agree will take precedence over the Developer Terms.
+With respect to the treatment of Student Data, in the event there is conflict between the terms of this Universal Data Sharing Agreement and the Developer Terms or other document, bid, RFP, or writing, the terms of this Universal Data Sharing Agreement will govern and take precedence to the extent of the conflict, unless and to the extent the Parties mutually execute terms to protect Student Data that are no less stringent than those provided herein and the Parties mutually agree that such terms shall take precedence over this Universal Data Sharing Agreement.
+For the avoidance of doubt, only an authorized representative or administrator of the School (and not a teacher, instructor, or contractor) may agree that such terms shall take precedence over this Universal Data Sharing Agreement with respect to the treatment of Student Data.
+Except as described in this paragraph herein, all other provisions of the Agreement will remain in effect including provisions establishing governing law and venue in the Developer Terms or any other agreement between the Parties.

 6.4 Severability.
 Any provision of this Universal Data Sharing Agreement that is prohibited or unenforceable in any jurisdiction will, as to such jurisdiction, be ineffective to the extent of such prohibition or unenforceability without invalidating the remaining provisions of this Universal Data Sharing Agreement, and any such prohibition or unenforceability in any jurisdiction will not invalidate or render unenforceable such provision in any other jurisdiction.
 Notwithstanding the foregoing, if such provision could be more narrowly drawn so as not to be prohibited or unenforceable in such jurisdiction while, at the same time, maintaining the intent of the parties, it will, as to such jurisdiction, be so narrowly drawn without invalidating the remaining provisions of this Universal Data Sharing Agreement or affecting the validity or enforceability of such provision in any other jurisdiction.